Musical elements in the discrete-time representation of sound: Organization of notes in music

 \subsection{Directional structures}

-The arcs can be decomposed in two convergent sequences: the first reaches the apex and the second returns from apex to start region.
+The arcs can be decomposed in two sections: the first reaches the apex and the second returns from apex to start region.
 This apex is called climax by traditional music theory.
-It is possible to differ between arcs whose climax are placed at the beginning, middle, end, and at the first and second half of the considered duration.
+It is usual to distinguish between arcs whose climax is at the beginning, middle, end, or the first or second half of the duration.
 These structures are shown in Figure~\ref{fig:climax}.
-The varying parameter can be unexistent, a case in which the arc consists only of a reference structure~\cite{Schoenberg}.
+The varying parameter can be non-existent, a case in which the arc consists only of a reference structure, a case which resembles a note without the fundamental frequency.~\cite{Schoenberg}

-Consider the $S_i=\{s_i\}_0^{H-1}$ increasing sequence.
-The sequence $R_i=\{r_i\}_0^{2H -2}=\left\{s_{(H-1-|H-1-i|)}\right\}_0^{2H-2}$ presents perfect specular symmetry, i.e.\ the second half is the mirrored version of the first.
+Consider the sequence $S=\{s_i\}_0^{H-1}$ with a monotonic variation of a characteristic.
+The sequence $R=\{r_i\}_0^{2H -2}=\left\{s_{(H-1-|H-1-i|)}\right\}_0^{2H-2}$ presents perfect specular symmetry, i.e.\ the second half is the mirrored version of the first.
 In musical terms, the climax is in the middle of the sequence.
 It is possible to modify this by using sequences with different sizes.
 All the mathematics of sequences, already well established and taught routinely in calculus courses, can be used to generate these arcs~\cite{Guidorizzo,Schoenberg}.
-Theoretically, when applied to any characteristic of musical events, these sequences produce arcs, since they imply a deviation and return of an initial parametrization.
-Henceforth, it is possible for an only sequence to have numberous distinct arcs, with different sizes and climax.
-This is an interesting and useful resource, and the correlation of arcs yields coherence~\cite{Salzer}.
+Theoretically, when applied to any characteristic of musical events, these sequences produce arcs, since they imply a deviation and return of an initial context (parametrization, state, etc).
+Henceforth, it is possible for a given sequence to have numerous distinct arcs, with different sizes and climax.
+This is an interesting and useful resort, and the correlation of arcs yields coherence~\cite{Salzer}.